Quantcast

 New Hampshire attractions offer fun and educational things to do for all kinds of visitors.
 In winter, the White Mountains explode with fun in the snow, and, for the indoor people in your party, plenty of shopping, museums, and dining.
 The warm season also are filled with outdoor fun, at golf courses, boulder caves, zip line parks, and much more.

 The League of New Hampshire Craftsmen shows its works at stunning retail galleries throughout the state.
-Living history museums include Canterbury Village, and Strawbery Bank in Portsmouth.
+Living history museums include Canterbury Shaker Village, and Strawbery Bank Museum in Portsmouth, NH.
 Both are fun visits for families.
 For an interested day indoors, visit the New Hampshire Telephone Museum – fascinating!
-If all that weren’t enough, you can get your photo taken with a Budweiser Clydesdale, too.
+If all that weren’t enough, you can get your photo taken with a Clydesdale at the Budweiser Brewery in Merrimack, NH, too.

 The Bear 500x250 - Clark's Trading Post - Lincoln, NH